Making salt dough hearts are the perfect gift to give anyone, like grandparents, this year.

 6. Bake for 45-60 minutes or until golden brown.

-7. Personalize with paint, permanent marker, or just leave it au natural.
+7. Personalize with paint, or permanent marker, or just leave it au natural.

 Making salt dough is a messy job that requires lots of hand washing.